-Will Howarth is an American scholar, editor and writer.
-Raised in the Midwest, he studied at Illinois and Virginia, then joined the Princeton faculty.
-There he helped found the programs in African-American Studies, Environmental Studies, and Humanities Computing.
+Will Howarth is a scholar-writer who has taught at Princeton since 1966.
+He helped to found its early programs in African-American Studies, Environmental Studies, and Humanities Computing.
 He also launched over sixty courses, supervised hundreds of theses and dissertations, and wrote fourteen books.

 In the 1970s and 1980s Howarth published pioneer studies of Thoreau as writer, then served as President of the Thoreau Society and Editor-in-Chief of The Writings of Henry D. Thoreau.
 His expertise on Thoreau's two-million-word Journal led to a focus on nonfiction, first editing The John McPhee Reader, a founding text in literary journalism, then writing for National Geographic on American authors and their landscapes.
-His interest in travel and places inspired over thirty global journeys for Princeton alumni, from the Galapagos to Papua New Guinea, which won him the University award for alumni education.
+His interest in travel and places inspired journeys to six continents for Princeton alumni, from the Galapagos to Papua New Guinea, which won him the University award for alumni education.

 In the 1990s Howarth shaped two new fields, eco-criticism and humanities computing.
 He invented courses on environmental literature and history, served as president of the Center for American Places, and helped found the Princeton Environmental Institute, serving on its board for twenty years.
 As faculty in Applications of Computing, he led a humanities computing center and continues to speak on electronic writing and research.
 He also created Princeton’s first Web-centered courses, using digital resources to illuminate primary texts.
 Student favorites were a long-running trio of great author seminars, exploring the works of Melville, Thoreau, and Darwin.